Beatty solutions of almost Golomb functional equations: The triple-nested equation

 In the discrete setting, the floor breaks this equivalence.
-The strong identity pins down a unique shift $d=\sqrt{r}/2$ (the left endpoint of the Beatty interval), while the weaker triple-nested identity tolerates a range of shifts.
+For $r=2$, the strong equation pins down the unique shift $d=\sqrt{2}/2$ (the left endpoint of the Beatty interval~$I$).
+This is special to $r=2$, since for non-square $r\ge 3$ the strong equation already tolerates an interval $J_{r}$ of shifts (Theorem~\ref{thm:shift_interval}).
+The weaker triple-nested equation tolerates a wider range of shifts.
 The floor in the outer composition $a(\cdot)$ absorbs small errors, opening the interval~$I$ to the right.